-

 Evil Penevil replied to Evil Penevil's topic in Restaurants and food

 Eggs Benedict is a tricky dish to make and it doesn't allow for substitutions.
 The Hollandaise sauce has to be freshly made as it doesn't tolerate long periods under heat.
 American-style side (streaky) bacon doesn't go well with Hollandaise, so it has to be the leaner, more subtly flavored Canadian-style back bacon.
 The eggs have to be poached properly, which depends on split-second timing, and it has to be a muffin as the base because bread gets too soggy, even when toasted.
 It's a lot for a busy chef to get right, which is why many restaurants don't offer it.
-Just like the little girl wi- 21 replies
+Just like the little girl with a curl in the middle of her forehead in the nursery rhyme, when eggs Benedict is good, it is very, very good, but when it is bad, it is horrid.
+Evil- 21 replies

 -